Mahammadnajaf/Mahammadnajaf/README.md

 ### Hi there 👋
 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>
+Software Engineer, with a strong knowledge of software design and development.
+-Proficient in Java, Spring, and Hibernate frameworks.
+Skilled in working with development tools and multiple operating systems.
+Committed to delivering high-quality solutions and passionate about continued growth in the software development field.
+- Software architectural design, development, lifecycle
+- Experience with multiple programming languages (Python, C/C++), platforms, environments, frameworks andoperating systems (, MS Windows, Linux, .NET, )
+Ability to work as part of a team to develop and implement systems.Quick learner with strong goals to develop and grow..

 <p>Welcome to my page! </br> I'm Mahammad, Java developer  <in> <b>Frankfurt, Germany</b> <img src="https://cdn-icons-png.flaticon.com/512/197/197571.png" width="13"/>. </p>